St Scholastica Day riot: Aftermath

-A series of poems, "Poems Relating to the Riot Between Town and Gown on St. Scholastica's Day", was written; the work is in Latin.
+A series of verses, "Poems Relating to the Riot Between Town and Gown on St. Scholastica's Day", was written; these are in Latin and many are held in the Bodleian, the main research library of the University of Oxford.
 According to the historian Henry Furneaux, who edited the works in the nineteenth century, they could have been written between 1356 and 1357 or in the early fifteenth century.
+The medievalist Arthur Rigg considers the style of the verses is similar to those by the fifteenth-century friar Richard Tryvytlam.
+Rigg, examining the first poem of the series, considers it to be anti-town in its depiction of the events, quoting: